MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/DeployUse/logging-and-analyzing-azure-rights-management-usage.md

 >
 > For example, you might run the following command to import all information into a .log file format: `logparser –i:w3c –o:csv "SELECT * INTO AllLogs.csv FROM *.log"`

-#### If you manually enabled Azure RMS usage logging before the logging change February xx, 2016
+#### If you manually enabled Azure RMS usage logging before the logging change February 22, 2016

 If you used usage logging prior to the logging change, you will have usage logs in your configured Azure storage account.
 Microsoft will not copy these logs from your storage account to the new Azure RMS managed storage account as part of this logging change.
 You are responsible for managing the lifecycle of the previously generated logs and can use the [Get-AadrmUsageLog](https://msdn.microsoft.com/library/dn629401.aspx) cmdlet to download your old logs.
 For example: